FWICSS/FWICSS/README.md

 #
 Added the `thu 7 Oct 2023`
 #
-Last update on Fri Jul 31 2026
+Last update on Sat Aug 01 2026
-🤖 This README.md is updated with cruelty, by Dimbot 🦁️
+🤖 This README.md is updated with horror, by Dimbot 🦁️